 - Built in a Canvas course but with advice and resources of use to most anyone transitioning to online teaching in a hurry.

 Specifiic approaches and disciplines: Strategies for moving online—from Trinity University.

 - Nice collection of suggestions and links to resources for teaching in specific disciplines such as music, labs, and art among others.

-Resources from Jennifer Schiller, Teacher Educator and Enterprise Consultant at Campus Labs:
+Resources from Jennifer Schiller, Teacher Educator and Enterprise Consultant: